alphagov/pay-ivr-demo/README.md

 # Deploying

+> As of September 2021, this repository is no longer actively maintained by the GOV.UK Pay team.

 Login to a PaaS environment using `cf login` (see https://docs.cloud.service.gov.uk/get_started.html#get-started)

 Target the appropriate space `cf target -s {spacename}`